syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 ## Inversed axis

-Heat map supports inversing the axis origin for both axes, where the axis labels are placed in an inversed manner.
+HeatMap supports inversing the axis origin for both axes, where the axis labels are placed in an inversed manner.
 You can enable axis inversing by enabling the [isInversed](../api/heatmap/axis/#isinversed) property.

 {% if page.publishingplatform == "typescript" %}